 - Licence: Creative Commons Attribution 4.0 International Licence

 Table 1 - Consolidated statement of comprehensive income and expenditure

 As part of their latest data submission, HE providers are able to restate the previous year's figures.
-In this table, previous year's figures are based on restated figures (so the 2018/19 figures are taken from the 2019/20 return and the 2017/18 figures are from the 2018/19 return).
-Where a provider has not submitted data in a given academic year they will not be shown in either that academic year nor the prior academic year due to the unavailability of restated values.
-Where providers have restated prior year data, the numbers may not always match the corresponding totals within Tables 5, 7, and 8 as these are mostly based on prior year HESA data rather than restated figures.
+In this Table, previous year's figures are based on restated figures (so the 2018/19 figures are taken from the 2019/20 return and the 2017/18 figures are from the 2018/19 return).
+Where providers have restated prior year data, the numbers may not always match the corresponding totals within Tables 5, 7, 8 and 14 as these are mostly based on prior year HESA data rather than restated figures.

 Type of data

 HESA (Higher Education Statistics Agency) is part of Jisc.
 We are the experts in UK higher education data and analysis.
 We have been collecting higher education information since the 1994/95 academic year.